-2.3.2 60-80 ETP Mgmt Develop strategy to manage fishery's impact on ETP species.
-Review the ETP species with possible interactions, define if and where management action is required.
-Link to fleet operations, ensuring that appropriate action is being taken and the efficacy of management is reviewed.
-2.3.3 60-80 ETP Info Provide quantitative data on the interaction between ETP species and the fishery.
-Detail how this data will be updated on a periodically appropriate timescale.
-2.4.3 60-80 Habitat Info A fishery wishing to proceed with MSC certification should provide fleet specific information on spatial and temporal interactions between fishing gear and habitats (in particular vulnerable habitats).
-Management should also have some information on spatial patterns of the fishery and their change over time (which may provide indications in changes in stock patterns).
-Recognise this is underway through DORIS and C-scope.
-P3 3.1.2 60-80 Mgmt Roles A management plan, inc. a clear identification of different agency roles, should clearly define the limits of the fishery being managed, the underlying assumptions and where responsibility lies for management, science and enforcement.
+P3 3.1.2 60-80 Mgmt Roles Further definition of Management of stocks needed in MOU between MMO and IFCAs.
+A management plan should clearly define the limits of the fishery being managed, the underlying assumptions and where responsibility lies for management, science and enforcement.
 3.1.4 60-80 Incentives Review whether open access (albeit permitted) provides a disincentive to sustainable operation.
 Consider linking access to resource status.
 Investigate whether positive incentives can be introduced in the fishery as part of new management proposals.
 3.2.1 60-80 Objectives A management plan set short and long term objectives, referencing both local priorities and objectives in higher level policy.
 This should reflect both Principle 1 (target stock status) and Principle 2 (ecosystem) objectives.
-Where possible these should be well defined and measurable.
+Where possible these should be well defined & measurable.
 3.2.2 60-80 Decision making process Fully define management and processes in a management plan including consultative processes.
 How will key decisions be taken?
 What information will be used to inform these?
 How will stakeholders participate in the decision-making process?
-3.2.3 60-80 Compliance & Enforcement Current practise may already meet the requisite SG80 level, however, a fishery specific management plan should review and demonstrate that enforcement is appropriate and effective and focused on risks of non-compliance.
+3.2.3 60-80 Compliance Current practise may already meet the requisite SG80 level, however, a fishery specific management plan should review and demonstrate that enforcement is appropriate and effective and focused on risks of noncompliance.
 Consider potential to incentivise self-regulation in the fishery and system of cross-checks.
-3.2.4 60-80 Research Plan The Management plan should define areas requiring further research to support management.
-Responsibility for research should be clearly defined (in particular with CEFAS).
-3.2.5 &lt; 60 Monitoring & Evaluation The Management plan should specify a programme of monitoring and evaluation - both routine internal evaluation and periodic external evaluation.